-As part of the response to the Covid-19 pandemic, BU will need to carry out additional processing of staff and student personal data.
+As part of the on-going response to the Covid-19, BU may carry out additional processing of staff and student personal data.
 Your information will be processed where this is necessary for the purposes of public health and to safeguard vulnerable people.
-This will usually happen where either you or someone else you have been in close contact with tests positive for Covid-19, or if government guidance indicates you need to self-isolate or quarantine for another reason related to Covid-19.

 - Read more information on BU processing of staff personal data